education.vic.gov.au

 Students who reside at more than one address

-Coordinating principals may approve students who reside at more than one address to access more than one service.
+Coordinating principals may approve students who reside at more than one address (that is, in a shared custody arrangement) to access a bus service from one or both of their addresses.

-If a student is eligible for a school bus service from one of their residential addresses, they may be permitted to access more than one bus service at no cost.
+If a student is eligible for a school bus service from one of their residential addresses or the student is attending their nearest school but resides less than 4.8 km from the school from one of their residential addresses, they may be permitted to access a bus service from either one or both of their residential addresses at no cost.

-A student not meeting the eligibility criteria may still be able to access a service as an ineligible traveller, either as:
+A student not meeting the eligibility criteria from either address, may still be able to access a service as an ineligible traveller, either as:

-Priority of access to each service must be allocated according to the student’s eligibility status from each address.
-As students travelling under these arrangements will not be accessing either service full time, coordinating principals need to consider the priority of access to services advice where spare capacity is limited.
+Priority of access to the service/s must be allocated according to the student’s eligibility status from each address.
+As students travelling under these arrangements will not be accessing either service/s full time, coordinating principals need to consider the priority of access to services advice where spare capacity is limited.

-An eligible student accessing more than one service only contributes to a case for the addition, modification or retention of the service from their primary address.
+Each student only counts as one eligible student over the whole network.
+A student may therefore only contribute to a case for the addition, modification or retention of the service from their primary address which must be eligible.
 In situations where there is an equal time spent at each address, the parents/carers must specify a primary address.
-Each student then only counts as one eligible student over the whole network.

 Offsite training

-A student may request permission to access more than one service to attend a registered training organisation or other Department-recognised training program that requires them to commute to an alternative location.
+A student may request permission to access more than one service to attend a registered training organisation or other department-recognised training program that requires them to commute to an alternative location (for example, Vocational Education and Training (VET) or other senior certificate pathways).

 Coordinating principals may approve students attending offsite training to access 2 bus services.